Top trent hut

 Condition

 DOC repainted Top Trent Hut inside and out in 2003 and dug a drain across the grass area in front of the door.
 Some bracing was placed between the piles and bearers and one pile was replaced with a block.
 The working bee in 2015 replaced rotting piles, bearers, framing, and the skylight.
 The flat iron walls were securely reattached using screws and sealed.
 The tracks from Trent Saddle, up from the River to the Hut, and the Mt Dixon tops track were recut and marked.
 The April 2017 work involved more framing replacement, and floor repairs, and replacement of the roof and ridging.
 Loose clouts on the exterior were removed and replaced with hex screws, and the Hut was repainted.
-The tracks in the immediate vicinity of the Hut were cleared of over-hanging branches DOC have been in recently and replaced the mattresses and put new bunk slats in.
-They also replaced the hut book which has taken away a bit of useful history contained in the old one.
+The tracks in the immediate vicinity of the Hut were cleared of over-hanging branches DOC went in at some point and replaced the mattresses and put new bunk slats in.
+They also replaced the hut book which had all that useful history in it.

 Routes

 An old NZFS track onto the Mt Dixon tops starts at the door of the Hut. and provides very quick access to the tussock.
-It was recut and marked by Permolat people in 2015. in good condition.
+It was recut and marked by me in 2015 and trimmed again by Alastair Mark in 2024.
 It sidles downriver across the terrace initially, then veers up the spur on the TL of the first side-creek downstream from the Hut.
 It follows the spur all the way up to the tussock, emerging in the open around 1140m contour.
 The gradient flattens briefly on a section of ridge with three snow stakes and a few small tarns.
 The track peters out after the third snow stake at the bottom of a 100 vertical-metre band of low alpine scrub.
 This is reasonably easy to push through, with the odd open tussock patch.
 Once in the open tussock travel is easy and straightforward up onto the crest of the Range.
 There are some cairns in the tussock leading down towards the top of the track.

 There are a number possible crossings into the head of the Trent from the Taramakau Valley, including one described by Frank King up the spur on the TL of Dixon Creek.
 A fairly well-defined deer trail leads through the bush to the open tops opposite No. 4 Hut, and from here it is an easy traverse over points 1585m and 1600m and down the tops track to the Top Trent Hut.
 The range is also traversable right along to Trent Saddle.
 Frank says most of reasonably defined leading spurs in this area are worth checking out as routes.

 There is a high saddle into the Waikiti from the head the big side-creek 800m upriver from Top Trent.
 The creek has three waterfalls in its lower and mid portions that can be avoided by climbing up the tussock faces on the TL.
+You can also head back up towards Trent Saddle until you are clear of the scrub and then head up the south faces of Pt.
+1747m.
+It is possible to sidle around to the saddle between the 14 and 1500m contours.
 On the Waikiti side a watercourse that drains directly from the saddle can be followed initially.
-Further down there are a lot of boulder cascades that require the odd bit of jumping and sliding down.
-The rough sections carry on for a surprisingly long way down the valley.
-Lower down some of them can be bypassed using deer trails.
-A recent party took 10 hours to get from Top Trent to Waikiti Hut.
+Further down there are a lot of boulder cascades that require negotiating.
+The rough sections carry on for a good two thirds of the route, although lower down some of them can be bypassed using deer trails.
+The last third to Waikiti Hut is quite good going.
+A Waikiti hutbook entry noted a party having taken 10 hours to get there from Top Trent Hut.

 Repairs needed